techidaily/site-facebook/source/_posts/understanding-anonymity-options-in-social-networks.md

  Related: [How Facebook Is Cracking Down on Groups Which Break the Rules](https://www.makeuseof.com/ways-facebook-cracking-down-on-groups-break-rules/)

  Enabling anonymous posts will encourage people who are shy or worried about expressing themselves publicly to share their thoughts with everyone else.
-This will increase your group engagement and reduce the chances of people[leaving the group](https://www.makeuseof.com/how-to-leave-a-facebook-group/) .
+This will increase your group engagement and reduce the chances of people [leaving the group](https://www.makeuseof.com/how-to-leave-a-facebook-group/) .

 ## Should You Enable Anonymous Posting in Your Facebook Group?